crocs-muni/sec-certs/README.md

 The following steps will do a full extraction and analysis of CC certificates:

  1. Make a directory in which the certificates will be downloaded and processing will take place.
-    The contents of the directory are under control of the tool, and **may be overwritten**!
+    The contents of the directory are under the control of the tool, and **may be overwritten**!
  2. Run `process-certs --fresh --do-download-meta <dir>` to download certificate metadata from the Common Criteria portal.
  3. Run `process-certs --fresh --do-extraction-meta <dir>` to extract metadata from the downloaded Common Criteria pages.
  4. Run `process-certs --fresh --do-download-certs <dir>` to download the certificate and security target PDF files.
 This